expertmm/KivyPotentParticles/README.md

 ## Changes
 (2018-01-08)
 * kivyparticle/engine.py: added more checks for 3D; ParticleSystem now has 3D pos instead of inherited pos which has immutable length of 2; _advance_particle corrected to modify particle.pos instead of self.pos
+* demo/main.py: delayed start of demo so that it knows layout size (for proper centering)
+* You can now specify dim_count (2 or 3 for 2D or 3D mode) for ParticleSystem constructor
+* removed `start_x, start_y, velocity_x, velocity_y` from Particle in favor of start and velocity dimension lists
+* (moved Particle members' initialization from class member definition to __init__ to ensure values aren't shared between particles) fix particle jumpiness
 (2018-01-07)
 * kivyparticle/engine.py: fixed old bug with unfinished line for 3D mode (2016-01-10)